 Why Health Equity Matters

-Unfortunately, in our community and many others across the county, we see sharp disparities in health outcomes when we disaggregate data by geography and race.
+Unfortunately, in our community and many others across the country, we see sharp disparities in health outcomes when we disaggregate data by geography and race.
 Histories of exclusion have limited opportunities for people of color to access a quality education, attain economic self-sufficiency, build generational wealth, participate fully in society, and live in good health.
 When structural barriers limit the ability of a group of people to participate fully and thrive, the entire community misses out on their gifts, talents, and contributions.

 This hurts all of us.
 The good news is, we can change it.